 This post uses affiliate links.
 They don’t cost you a thing and help us bring you creative projects.
 Read more in Policies & Disclosures.

-- Dust and protect finished wood surfaces in your home (cabinets, furniture, railings, window casings, mantels, baseboards, etc.)
+- Dust and protect finished wood surfaces (cabinets, furniture, railings, etc.)

-- Remove sticky/tacky residue left by price tags on glass or plastic items (apply generously to residue and wipe clean)
+- Remove sticky residue left by price tags on glass or plastic items

-- And much more… (basically I make a batch and walk around the house shining things up until it is gone)
+Basically, I make a batch and walk around the house, shining things up until it is gone.
+(Yes, I’m a green cleaning nerd.)

 Ingredients